 Hard and soft bounces

-Hard bounces happen when an email cannot be delivered for a permanent reason, such as the email address being invalid.
-Fixing a hard bounce requires a change.
+- Hard bounces happen when an email cannot be delivered for a permanent reason, such as the email address being invalid.

-Soft bounces however mean that the address was valid and the email reached the server, but for other factors, it got bounced.
-In the cases of soft bounces, change may not be required.
+- Soft bounces however mean that the address was valid and the email reached the server, but for other factors, it got bounced.

 You can retrieve a list of all your bounced emails to vendors in Onport.
-Go to the Dropship Providers > tab and click > Bounced emails.
+Go to Contacts > Dropship Providers and click Bounced emails:

-- Validate your list: As incorrect/outdated addresses are usually the main reason for bounces, it is a good practice to clean and update your contacts list on a regular basis.
-You might want to use a third-party tool to validate your email list (https://www.mailgun.com/blog/bulk-validations-accurate-fast/) to save time and ensure accuracy.
+2) VALIDATE YOUR LIST: As incorrect/outdated addresses are usually the main reason for bounces, it is a good practice to clean and update your contacts list on a regular basis.
+You might want to use a third-party tool to validate your email list to save time and ensure accuracy.